Junpeng-Wang-TUM/3D-TSV/README.md

 implementation can be found in '\src\ImportStressFields.m'.

-The output data includes the PSL-related information and the stress field silhouette written in form of a quad mesh, which works with the 3D line cluster renderer "" by Christoph Neuhauser
+The output data includes the PSL-related information and the stress field silhouette written in form of a quad mesh, which works with the 3D line cluster renderer "" by Christoph Neuhauser.

+More data sets can be found from https://syncandshare.lrz.de/getlink/fiF6ChRDyPyKhtw3aCgQU1aG/3D-TSV-Data

 # 3. run
 Demo.m